Capital punishment in Texas: Execution day

 The law does not prohibit multiple executions in a single day; however, Texas has not executed multiple offenders on a single day since August 9, 2000, on which two offenders were executed.

 The law only specifies that “[t]he execution shall take place at a location designated by the Texas Department of Corrections in a room arranged for that purpose.”
 However, since 1923, all executions have been carried out at the Huntsville Unit, the former location of death row.

-On the afternoon of a prisoner's scheduled execution, he or she is transported directly from his or her death row unit to the Huntsville Unit.
+On the afternoon of a prisoner's scheduled execution, the prisoner is transported directly from their death row unit to the Huntsville Unit.
 Men leave the Polunsky Unit in a three-vehicle convoy bound for the Huntsville Unit; women leave from the Mountain View Unit.
 The only individuals who are informed of the transportation arrangements are the wardens of the affected units.
 The TDCJ does not make an announcement regarding what routes are used.

 Upon arrival at the Huntsville Unit, the condemned is led through a back gate, submits to a cavity search, then is placed in a holding cell adjacent to the execution chamber.

 Before 2011, the condemned was given an opportunity to have a last meal based on what the unit's cafeteria could prepare from its stock.
 Robert Perkinson, author of Texas Tough: The Rise of America's Prison Empire, said in 2010 that most condemned prisoners ordered “standard American fare in heaping portions, the sorts of meals that recall a childhood Sunday.”
 Many female prisoners under the death sentence did not take a last meal.
-However, Lawrence Russel Brewer, a white supremacist gang member convicted for the high-profile hate crime dragging death of James Byrd Jr., ordered a large last meal, and did not eat it before his execution in September 2011.
-In response, John Whitmire, a member of the Texas legislature, asked the TDCJ to stop special meals.
+However, Lawrence Russell Brewer, a white supremacist gang member convicted for the high-profile hate crime dragging death of James Byrd Jr., ordered a large last meal, and did not eat it before his execution in September 2011.
+Brewer, in fact, was not the first death row inmate to lose his appetite after requesting a large feast as his final meal.
+Yet in response, John Whitmire, a member of the Texas legislature, asked the TDCJ to stop special meals.
 Whitmire stated to the press that Brewer's victim, Mr. Byrd, “didn't get to choose his last meal.”
 The TDCJ complied.
 Brian Price, a former prison chef, offered to personally cook and pay for any subsequent special last meal, since the TDCJ would not be paying for them anymore.
-However, Whitmire warned in a letter that he would seek formal state legislation when lawmakers next convened if the "last meal" tradition wasn't stopped immediately.
+However, Whitmire warned in a letter that he would seek formal state legislation when lawmakers next convened if the "last meal" tradition was not discontinued immediately.
 Afterwards, the TDCJ stopped serving special last meals, and will only allow execution chamber prisoners to have the same kind of meal served to regular prisoners.
 Many prisoners requested cigarettes (which were denied, as TDCJ has banned smoking in its facilities).